-The newly released DHL Global Connectedness Index 2016 shows that despite protectionist tendencies, globalisation has not gone into reverse – though the future of world trade will depend heavily on the decisions of policymakers.
+The newly released DHL Global Connectedness Index 2016 shows that despite protectionist tendencies, globalization has not gone into reverse – though the future of world trade will depend heavily on the decisions of policymakers.

 The world appears to be an increasingly fragile place.
 Slowing economic growth, geopolitical volatility, the threat of terrorism and rising inequality in many countries provide the backdrop against which both nationalism and protectionism seem on the rise.
-There is a widespread perception that countries and regions are drifting apart while the world is entering a phase of de-globalisation.
-But despite these apparent setbacks to a more connected world, new evidence points to the fact that globalisation is not dead.
+There is a widespread perception that countries and regions are drifting apart while the world is entering a phase of de-globalization.
+But despite these apparent setbacks to a more connected world, new evidence points to the fact that globalization is not dead.

-The 2016 DHL Global Connectedness Index (GCI) provides a comprehensive and up-to-date view on the state of globalisation.
+The 2016 DHL Global Connectedness Index (GCI) provides a comprehensive and up-to-date view on the state of globalization.
 It shows that the world’s level of connectedness actually surpassed its 2007 pre-crisis peak during 2014 and advanced modestly in 2015.
 The available evidence indicates that the world was roughly 8 percent more connected in 2015 than in 2005.
-In other words: Although globalisation is not advancing as rapidly as it was before the financial crisis, the GCI suggests it has not gone into reverse.
+In other words: Although globalization is not advancing as rapidly as it was before the financial crisis, the GCI suggests it has not gone into reverse.

-The biennial index offers the most complete view of how globalisation is evolving, and compares the performance of 140 countries around the world, accounting for 99 percent of the world’s economic output over the two-year period from 2013 to 2015.
+The biennial index offers the most complete view of how globalization is evolving, and compares the performance of 140 countries around the world, accounting for 99 percent of the world’s economic output over the two-year period from 2013 to 2015.